IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 1. Assume ToE does not exist physically.
 1. "ToE" is defined as "the greatest entity in the Mathematical Platonic Realm". (<span style="color:green">definition</span>)
 1. "The greatest entity in the Mathematical Platonic Realm" must, therefore, not exist physically and exist only Platonically. (from 1 & 2).
-1. If "the greatest entity in the Mathematical Platonic Realm" were to exist in physical reality as well as in Platonic Mathematics, it would be even "greater". (<span style="color:red">assumption</span>)
+1. If "the greatest entity in the Mathematical Platonic Realm" were to exist in physical reality as well as in Platonic Mathematics, it would be even "greater". (<span style="color:red">assumption</span> or <span style="color:red">premise</span>)
 1. But that would mean "the greatest entity in the Mathematical Platonic Realm" is not actually the "greatest" entity in the Mathematical Platonic Realm since it could be even "greater". (from 3 & 4).
 1. "The greatest entity in the Mathematical Platonic Realm" must exist in both Platonic Mathematics and also in physical reality for it to be the "greatest" entity in the Mathematical Platonic Realm.
 1. Therefore 1 & 2 are inconsistent.